 *Wheaton-related funding includes Merit Scholar Stipends (Balfour, Trustee, and Community), Davis International Fellowships, Porter Cleveland Fellowships, Mars Faculty-Student Research Grants, MassChallenge Summer Fellowship, and/or paid summer internship or job secured through a Wheaton Career Partner.
 New funding opportunities are being made available every year.
 Check with Career Services for the most up-to-date list.

 To access the Wheaton Edge Fellowship

-You are invited to submit proposals to fund unpaid domestic or international non-credit bearing internships, service/volunteer experiences or guided or structured independent research.
+Qualifying experiences include unpaid domestic or international non-credit bearing internships, service/volunteer experiences or guided or structured independent research.
 You can design and initiate your own assignments and contacts, either independently or through established organizations.
 Students also may seek suggestions and guidance from faculty and staff.
-Recipients receive a fellowship between $2,000 and $3,000 to support an unpaid summer internship, volunteer, or research experience of at least 160 hours.
-The stipend received is prorated based on the following hour ranges, and those hours are determined by the supervisor offer letter (below):
+Recipients receive a fellowship between $2,000 and $3,000 to support an unpaid summer internship, volunteer, or research experience of at least 160 work hours.
+The stipend received is awarded based on the following hour ranges, and those hours are certified by your supervisor in the Memorandum of Understanding (linked below):

 160 – 199 hours = $2,000